bradymholt/vscode-pgFormatter/README.md

 * `pgFormatter.spaces` - Number of spaces to indent the code (Default: 2)
 * `pgFormatter.maxLength` - Maximum length of a query
 * `pgFormatter.commaStart` - Use preceding comma in parameter list (Default: false)
+* `pgFormatter.commaBreak` - In insert statement, add a newline after each comma (Default: false)
 * `pgFormatter.commaEnd` - Use trailing comma in parameter list (Default: true)
 * `pgFormatter.noComment` - Remove any comments (Default: false)
 * `pgFormatter.functionCase` - Case of the function names (Options: ["unchanged", "lowercase", "uppercase", "capitalize"]; Default: "unchanged")